-There are several varieties of Opuntia engelmannii, of which the most distinctive is Opuntia engelmannii var. linguiformis.
+There are several varieties of Opuntia engelmannii, the most distinctive of which is Opuntia engelmannii var. linguiformis.

 Scientific Name